simgrid/simgrid/docs/source/Models.rst

 ns-3 as a SimGrid model
 ***********************

 The **ns-3 based model** is the most accurate network model in SimGrid.
 It relies on the well-known `ns-3 packet-level network simulator <http://www.nsnam.org>`_ to compute full timing information related to network transfers.
 This model is much slower than the LMM-based models.
 This is because ns-3 simulates the movement of every network packet involved in every communication, while the LMM-based models only recompute the respective instantaneous speeds of the currently ongoing communications when a communication starts or stops.
+In other terms, both SimGrid and ns-3 are fast and highly optimized, but while SimGrid only depends on application-level events (starting and stoping of communications), ns-3 depends on network-level events (sending a packet).

 You need to install ns-3 and recompile SimGrid accordingly to use this model.

 The SimGrid/ns-3 binding only contains features that are common to both systems.
-Not all ns-3 models are available from SimGrid (only the TCP and WiFi ones are), while not all SimGrid platform files can be used in conjunction with ns-3 (routes must be of length 1).
+Not all ns-3 models are available from SimGrid
+(only the TCP and WiFi ones are), while not all SimGrid platform files can be used in conjunction with ns-3 (routes must be of length 1).
 Note also that the platform built in ns-3 from the SimGrid description is very basic.
 Finally, communicating from a host to itself is forbidden in ns-3, so every such communication is simulated to take zero time.

+By default, the ns-3 model in SimGrid is not idempotent, unless you patch your version of ns-3 with [this patch](https://gitlab.com/nsnam/ns-3-dev/-/merge_requests/1338).
+It is perfectly OK to have a non-idempotent model in SimGrid as long as you only have only one such model, and as long as you don't use utterly advanced things in SimGrid.
+If you do want to have an idempotent ns-3, apply the previously mentioned patch, and recompile SimGrid.
+It should detect the patch and react accordingly.

 Compiling the ns-3/SimGrid binding
 ==================================